mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 <img src="/_pages/tutorials/mds/Taylor-Swift-Cats.jpg" width="227" height="170" align="right"/>
 Whenever I'm in an explorative phase of my data modelling, very soon I'll have questions about the data that may sound familiar in it's vangueness:

-* Can I find any groups in this list of people, by how much money they spent on drugstore items, minutes they've spent in greeneries department and the amount of time they spent in the gym?
+* Can I find any groups in this list of people by how much money they spent on drugstore items, minutes they've spent in greeneries department and the amount of time they spent in the gym?
 * Are there any groups of customers that stand out in money spent, products they buy and marketshare we have?
 * What smartphones are available in the market and how much are they alike in terms of specs and pricing?
 (Give me a data-set please!)
 * How much do cats look alike in fluffyness of the tail, playfulness, hair color, eye color, number of legs....
 I have a _lot_ of cats...
 OK!?!?!?